-- Alongside those of other staff, provide data protection expertise and training and support the DP and cybersecurity policy and compliance with those and legislation and ensure that the policies conform with each other and with this policy. - Not prevent, or limit, the sharing of information for the purposes of keeping children safe.
+- Alongside those of other staff, provide data protection expertise and training and support the DP and cyber security policy and compliance with those and legislation and ensure that the policies conform with each other and with this policy. - Not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 As outlined in Data protection in schools, 2023, "It's not usually necessary to ask for consent to share personal information for the purposes of safeguarding a child."
-And in KCSIE 2023, "The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children." - Note that retention schedules for safeguarding records may be required to be set as 'Very long term need (until pupil is aged 25 or older)'.
+And in KCSIE, "The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children." - Note that retention schedules for safeguarding records may be required to be set as 'Very long-term need (until pupil is aged 25 or older)'.
 However, some local authorities require record retention until 25 for all pupil records.
-An example of an LA safeguarding record retention policy can be read at safepolicies.lgfl.net, but you should check the rules in your area. - Ensure that all access to safeguarding data is limited as appropriate, and also monitored and audited
+You should check the requirements in your area. - Ensure that all access to safeguarding data is limited as appropriate, and also monitored and audited.